 There are many ways that venture firms can help their portfolio CEOs during the seed-stage in lieu of — or in addition to — partner involvement, all of which can be a real plus but may not be immediately obvious to founders during the fundraise process.

-[At NextView: We aim to add additional value through a suite of educational and business development initiatives for both the portfolio and greater startup community, run by our director of platform.]
+[At NextView: We aim to add additional value through a suite of educational and business development initiatives for both the portfolio and greater startup community, check out our platform resources here]

 It’s always easiest for a VC to make an investment in his or her own backyard, especially at the seed stage where partner involvement is so critical.
 Geography thus becomes a more acute issue.
 So as a general rule, seed-stage firms have a greater tendency than larger firms to follow a strategy which focuses on a particular city or region.
 Of all the attributes in this list, geographic preference is perhaps the easiest for founders to discern just from looking at a portfolio company list on a VC’s site.
 But actions speak louder than words – sometimes VC firms would like to market geographic focus or agnosticism, but in practice it deviates.
 No matter what a VC says, the proverbial bar is higher in making an investment outside their typical geography, however that’s defined.

 [At NextView: We invest solely in US-headquartered companies, with about 80% of that activity happening between Boston and New York.]